 Feb Pre-Arrival Checklist

-There are many things you must do before you arrive on campus on February 9.
+There are many things you must do before you arrive on campus on February 8, 2023.
 Each month, we’ve highlighted important items to complete by their deadlines.
-Students arriving in February 2022 may complete some pre-arrival tasks in the spring and summer of 2021, but many of these tasks will need to be done in the fall of 2021.
-Monitor your Middlebury email address for reminders and updates.
+Please note that some items are not able to be completed early and will need to be completed when forms are released.
+If you have concerns about completing a task on time, please reach out to that particular office or contact the orientation team by emailing orientation@middlebury or calling (802) 443 -3006.
+Remember to monitor your Middlebury email address for reminders and updates.

 Things To Do Now